-5.46 Corner Clearance
+5.46 Corner Clearance & Clear Vision Triangle (Amended - Ordinance 1774 - 8/24/23) In order to promote safe movement of vehicles at and near street intersections and driveway connections, and in order to promote more adequate protection of the safety of children, pedestrians, property and other vehicles and occupants, no permanent or temporary fence, wall, shrubbery, sign, vehicle, or other construction to vision above a height of three (3') feet (.915 meters) from the established street grades shall be permitted in the following locations:

-In order to promote safe movement of vehicles at and near street intersections and in order to promote more adequate protection of the safety of children, pedestrians, property and other vehicles and occupants, no permanent or temporary fence, wall, shrubbery, sign, vehicle, or other construction to vision above a height of three (3') feet (.915 meters) from the established street grades shall be permitted within the triangular area formed at the intersection of any street right-of-way lines by a straight line drawn between said right-of-way lines at a distance, along each right-of-way line, of twenty-five (25') feet (7.625 meters) from this point of intersection.
+- 1. Within the Corner Clearance, which is the triangular area formed at the intersection of any street right-of-way lines (the "Corner Clearance") by a straight line drawn between said right-of-way lines at a distance, along each right-of-way line, of twenty-five (25') feet from this point of intersection. - 2.
+Within the Clear Vision Triangle, which is the triangular area formed at the intersection of any street right-of-way line and driveway connection by a straight line drawn between said right-of-way line and driveway connection at a distance, along each right-of-way/driveway connection line, of ten (10') feet) from this point of intersection.